 Polyrhythms can come in different ways.
 If they are used in just a part of the piece, then they are called polyrhythms, but when they are as the foundation of the whole piece, then they are called a cross-rhythm.

-Polyrhythms are most often represented by the ratio in which two basic rhythms are played in.
-The most common and best known of these is a 3:2 ratio, also known as hemiola (we’ll go in details of that later on).
+Polyrhythms are most often represented by the ratio in which two basic rhythms are played.
+The most common and best known of these is a 3:2 ratio, also known as hemiola (we’ll go into details of that later on).

 Polyrhythms are used heavily in modern music as well as in classical and jazz and similar sorts of things.
 These days, Tool is a perfect example of how to incorporate polyrhythms into a song.

 In this video, you can find many different examples as well as a very nice and clean explanation of what polyrhythms are and where you can find them.